 Depending on the type of event, you must also apply for a separate object or environmental permit for the placement of stages, food stalls or traffic signs, for example, apply for a water permit via Waternet's environmental counter or arrange an exemption for serving alcoholic beverages.

 4. Wait for the application to be dealt with

 On the basis of your application, the police, fire brigade, medical aid for accidents and catastrophes, health and safety authority, Amsterdam canal board, public domain department of the district authority, building inspectorate, environment and building inspectorate and the coordination system (list of events) may be asked for their advice.
-In principle you receive the answer to your application for a permit within six weeks, but in the case of smaller events you sometimes only hear shortly before the event whether a permit has been granted because interested parties may raise objections.
+A processing time of one week is observed for notifications, eight weeks for events with less than 2,000 visitors and ten weeks for events with more than 2,000 visitors.